 Figures are the shapes that form the building blocks of diagrams.
-A figure has a number of attributes or properties.
-The shape of a figure is one of its properties.
-It also has stylistic properties such as color and border thickness.
-And it has behavioral properties such as whether or not it remains aligned with the snap grid.
+They represent computers, servers, hubs, routers, and so on.
+A figure has a number of attributes or properties including its shape and its stylistic properties such as color and border thickness.
+Figures also have behavioral properties such as how they interact with the snap grid.
 The initial properties of a figure come from the figure style used to create it.